 Small fishes have made this spring their home, and you can dip your feet into the water for a fish spa.
 There are also some stalls that sell snacks and souvenirs, including ‘mild’ love potions.
 The stronger ones, according to a vendor I asked, are only available upon request from faith healers.

-3. San Isidro Labrador Church and Convent
+2. San Isidro Labrador Church and Convent

 It was declared as a National Historic Landmark by the National Historical Commission of the Philippines in 1984 and recently named a National Cultural Treasure by the National Museum of the Philippines in 2012.
-Right across the church is the convent, which now functions as the Siquijor Heritage Museum.
+Right across from the church is the convent, which now functions as the Siquijor Heritage Museum.

-4. Cambugahay Falls
+3. Cambugahay Falls

 From the highway, a 10-minute walk along concrete steps will lead you to this three-tiered waterfall.
 You can already see the lowest tier halfway through your descent, and you will be mesmerized by its clear blue waters.

-5. Salagdoong Beach
+4. Salagdoong Beach

 Salagdoong Beach may have simple facilities, but whatever it lacks in infrastructure, it makes up in its natural beauty.
-Anyone who has been here would agree that its water, layers of deep greens and light blues, is the main attraction.
+Anyone who has been here would agree that its water – layers of deep greens and light blues – is the main attraction.

-Add to that the cliff diving area with platforms for 20ft and 30ft jumps, and you have the best activity for the adrenaline junkie.
+Add to that the cliff diving area with platforms for 20ft and 30ft jumps, and you have the best activity for the adrenaline junkies.
 The beach also has a restaurant, and this is where we had lunch before swimming and admiring the view.

-6. Guiwanon Spring Park
+5. Guiwanon Spring Park

 Guiwanon Spring Park is mainly a mangrove forest with elevated walkways made of wooden planks for visitors to walk on.
 It’s a good stop for those who prefer something more peaceful but still with a bit of adventure.

-7. St. Francis of Assisi Church
+6. St. Francis of Assisi Church

 You will not miss St. Francis of Assisi Church when you arrive and leave Siquijor as this will be the first and the last landmark you will see.
 It has the iconic ‘Welcome to Siquijor’ sign that most visitors never miss having a photo with.
-Made mostly of coral stones, this church was built in 1793 and completed in 1831.
-Unlike San Isidro Labrador Church, St. Francis of Assisi Church’s interior seems to have gone through various renovations and has a more modern feel.
+I mean, I didn’t when writing this Siqijor travel guide anyway…

-Where to Stay in Siquijor
+Siquijor Travel Guide: Where to Stay

 We stayed in Lorna’s End of the World during our trip.
 It’s a popular choice among backpackers and it is usually fully booked during peak season.

-Siquijor Travel Guide to Getting Around
+Siquijor Travel Guide to Getting There and Around